naheim/paleoLabExercises/lab7b.md

 #### Exercise Questions 3

 1. What are &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub>?
-2. Overall, do you think the New Scotland has high evenness or low evenness?
+2. Overall, do you think the New Scotland has high evenness or low evenness and why?
-3. Which contributes most to total evenness?
+3. Which level contributes most to total evenness?
 4. What what it means for that level to contribute most to diversity?
 5. Add to your R script code that calculates &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub> for Simpson's D and plots these values as bar plot (as in published examples above).